Skip to Section

-Intro To Night Sky Lime-Lapse
+Intro To Night Sky time-Lapse

-We’ve covered these extensively before, but today, we’ll be taking a much closer look at the specific skills and equipment used to capture a more challenging subject.
+We’ve covered these extensively before, but today, we’ll be taking a much closer look at the specific skills and equipment used to capture a more challenging subject, the night sky.

 What You’ll Need

-One of the main requirements for viewing the Milky Way in all of its glory is to be somewhere with very little light pollution, which is the ambient light given off by cities and larger towns across the world.
+One of the main requirements for viewing the Milky Way in all of its glory is to be somewhere with very little light pollution, which is the ambient light given off by city lights and larger towns across the world.

 Because of this, you’ll need an image sensor that is capable of capturing even the faintest amount of light and recreating it in vivid detail.
 In our opinion, because this is a more advanced time-lapse technique, we recommend making use of a full-frame camera.

 - Backpack: You’ll potentially need to hike out a bit in order to find the perfect spot, so it pays to have a quality pack to hold your gear, food and water.